PetarSimonovic/gloworm/README.md

-# SloWorm
+# GloWorm

-SloWorm is an in-browser tool that uses the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) to connect and code MicroPython boards.
+GloWorm is an in-browser tool that uses the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) to connect and code MicroPython boards.

 It's a work in progress and has been developed using a Raspberry Pi Pico.
 No other types of board have been tested.